Organ donation in Jewish law: Terminally-ill donors

 Another issue of organ donation concerning the donor is the prohibition against touching a goses.
 A goses is a halachic category ascribed to people who are critically ill and expected to die within a brief period, typically three days.
 Jewish law forbids touching the body of a goses for fear that any sudden movement may accelerate the time of death.
 For this reason, there may be reluctance to medically intervene (preparing patient for organ donation) with an imminently dying patient solely for the purpose of preparing them for organ donation.
-Therefore, heart transplants raise a controversial question regarding one determines the patient donor dead to be able to begin the transplant procedure and remove the heart.

 Types of organ transplants and Jewish law

 Artificial organs

 Transplants with artificial organs do not pose any problems in Jewish law (with the exception of artificial heart transplants), as long as the prospects for success are greater than the risks.
 Therefore, there is no conflict with Jewish law against artificial heart valves, bone parts, joints, and use of dialysis.
 Artificial heart transplants are not permissible according to Jewish law due to low success rates and the serious medical complications involved.
 Medical science has not reached the point of being able to use artificial organs or animal organs as protocol for transplantation.